The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model

 Every 2-7 years, the equatorial East Pacific becomes anomalously warm for several months in a phenomenon known as an ``El Ni\~no event" (Fig. \ref{Fig:IntroFigure}a).
 These events disrupt society worldwide by lowering agricultural productivity \citep{adams_economic_1999}, causing water shortages \citep{liu_nonlinear_2023}, and modulating weather and climate events such as floods \citep{hamlet_effects_2007}, droughts, and tropical cyclones \citep{lin_enso_2020}.
 The last two extreme El Ni\~no events, in 1997-1998 and 2015-2016, caused estimated economic productivity losses of up to \$4.1 and \$5.7 trillion, respectively, while their opposite, La Ni\~na events, lead to much smaller economic gains \citep{callahan_persistent_2023}.
-Occurrences of El Ni\~no and La Ni\~na, along with corresponding changes in sea level pressure and the Walker circulation, are collectively known as the El Ni\~no-Southern Oscillation (ENSO), and have been studied extensively over the last few decades \citep[e.g.,][]{battisti_understanding_1995,mcphaden_enso_2006,timmermann_ninosouthern_2018}.
-As the Earth warms during the 21st century, ENSO is expected to cause tens of trillions of dollars in economic losses \citep{liu_nonlinear_2023,callahan_persistent_2023}, yet the response of ENSO to different greenhouse gas emission scenarios remains expensive to predict and difficult to interpret \citep{fedorov_is_2000,latif_ninosouthern_2009}.
+Occurrences of El Ni\~no and La Ni\~na, along with corresponding changes in sea level pressure and the Walker circulation, are collectively known as the El Ni\~no-Southern Oscillation (ENSO), and have been studied extensively over the last few decades \citep[e.g.,][]{bjerknes_atmospheric_1969,wyrtki_water_1985,battisti_understanding_1995,mcphaden_enso_2006,timmermann_ninosouthern_2018}.
+As the Earth warms during the 21st century, ENSO is expected to cause tens of trillions of dollars of lost economic output \citep{liu_nonlinear_2023,callahan_persistent_2023}, yet the response of ENSO to different greenhouse gas emission scenarios remains expensive to predict and difficult to interpret \citep{fedorov_is_2000,latif_ninosouthern_2009,intergovernmental_panel_on_climate_change_ipcc_climate_2023,lee_future_2021}.

-ENSO variability is measured as the standard deviation of equatorial East Pacific upper-ocean temperatures over time \citep{guilyardi_understanding_2009}.
+ENSO variability is measured as the temporal standard deviation of equatorial East Pacific upper-ocean temperatures \citep{guilyardi_understanding_2009}.
 We represent changes in ENSO strength using:

-and smooth the result with a 20-year moving mean to remove unrelated internal variability.
-The ``Control East Pacific Temperature Standard Deviation" represents ENSO variability in a control climate and is used so that $\Delta \mathrm{M}_{\mathrm{ENSO}}$ is zero in that reference climate and positive when ENSO events are more extreme.
+and smooth the result with a 20-year causal moving mean to remove unrelated internal variability.
+The ``Control East Pacific Temperature Standard Deviation" represents ENSO variability in a reference climate (e.g., 1960-1980) and is used so that $\Delta \mathrm{M}_{\mathrm{ENSO}}$ is zero before warming and positive when ENSO events are more extreme.